Seatis/my-teaching-materials/workshop/java-interfaces/credicardreservations/CreditCardReservation.md

-# Reservation Paid By CreditCard
+# Reservation paid by CreditCard

 Create a `CreditCardReservation` class by implementing all the features as required by the interfaces.<br />
 The task is to reach the output below and to use the necessary methods.<br />